gingerbeardman/Macro/Macro.novaextension/README.md

 ## Commands

-These can be summoned from the Editor meny, Command Palette, or by shortcut key:
+These can be summoned from the Editor menu, Command Palette, or by shortcut key:

 - Start Recording (`Option`+`Cmd`+`m`)
 - Replay Last Macro (`Shift`+`Cmd`+`m`)